jliguori1312/payload-astro-template/README.md

 - **app-frontend/**: Contains the frontend code built with Astro.
   - **src/pages, components, layouts**: These Astro files match the logic of the website template Next routes.
 As with those, you don't need to change anything here if you don't want to.
+  - **src/pages/preview**: This route duplicates the functionality of the main routes, but is SSR and pulls in draft content from payload.
+It also includes a live preview component that enables live preview in the payload editor.
   - **src/utilities/**: Frontend specific utility functions.
   - **src/styles/**: The project uses Tailwind v4, and you can customize the theme in `global.css`. `tailwind.config.mjs` is used to configure the typeography plugin.
 All styles match the website template.
   - **src/content.config.ts**: This file sets up your collections in Astro, allowing them to be cached and only update changed documents on build.
 You'll need to update this file if you add any collections to Payload.
 See: https://docs.astro.build/en/guides/content-collections/.